• About

 May 9, 2008 By Adam Hengels

-Filed Under: rent control Tagged With: apartments, gentrification, housing, new york times, nyc, rent control, rent stabilization, rent-regulated
+Filed Under: rent control Tagged With: apartments, gentrification, housing, nyc, rent control, rent stabilization, rent-regulated

 LA’s New Housing Rules Band-aid the Symptoms, Exacerbate the Problem